Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Results

 In the more general case in which the time correlation of the OU noise yields important memory effects, the measurement times have to be adapted to specific optimal values, which are in general larger than the purely Lindbladian limit as shown in Fig.~\ref{fig:optimal_time_OU}.
 Since these optimal times depend on the parameters we aim at learning, it is not straightforward to devise a practical strategy to minimise the imprecision of the frequentist estimates.
 In the pure Lindbladian case, one may foresee that the experimentalist will have an accurate prior knowledge of the $T_2$ time, such that the measurements can all be implemented close to the predicted optimal time.
 On the other hand, for the OU noise, one has the additional noise correlation time $\tau_{\rm c}$, which is related to deviations from the time-homogeneous exponential decay of the coherences and is not typically characterised experimentally.
 The frequentist procedure to operate at the optimal regime of estimation would then need to distribute the total $N_{\rm shot}$ in smaller groups that are applied in sequence, each time shifting the measurement times to try to get to the optimal point.
 One can foresee that this procedure will not be optimal, as one will loose many measurements along the way and, moreover, not scalable to other situations in which one aims at learning more noise parameters also optimally.

-\paragraph{Bayesian Ramsey estimators.} Let us now describe how a Bayesian inference for OU dephasing L$\ell$QT would proceed, which will provide an experimental procedure to operate at the optimal estimation times.
-We start by commenting on the fully-uncorrelated Lindbladian limit discussed in App.~\ref{app:Lindblad_case}, where the optimization of the measurement time for each Bayesian step~\eqref{eq:optimal_time_information_gain} can also be solved analytically.
+\textit{b.
+Bayesian Ramsey estimators.} Let us now describe how a Bayesian inference for OU dephasing L$\ell$QT would proceed, which will provide an experimental procedure to operate at the optimal estimation times.
+We start by commenting on the fully-uncorrelated Lindbladian limit discussed in Sec.~\ref{app:Lindblad_case} of the Supplementary Material, where the optimization of the measurement time for each Bayesian step in Eq.~\eqref{eq:optimal_time_information_gain} can also be solved analytically.
 Considering that the prior probability distribution $\pi_{\ell}(\gamma)$ for our knowledge about the decay rate at the $\ell$-th step is Gaussian, we can focus on how its mean and variance change as one takes the next Bayesian step.
-In the Appendix, we show that, minimizing the Bayesian variance~\eqref{eq:expected_variance_diff} of the next step, one finds optimal measurement times that agree with the above frequentist prediction, albeit for the knowledge of the decay rate that we actually have at each particular step $t_\ell=0.797/2\hat{\gamma}_{\ell}$ or, alternatively, of the decoherence time $T_{2,\ell}$.
+In Sec.~\ref{app:Lindblad_case} of the Supplementary Material, we show that, minimizing the Bayesian variance of the next step, one finds optimal measurement times that agree with the above frequentist prediction, albeit for the knowledge of the decay rate that we actually have at each particular step $t_\ell=0.797/2\hat{\gamma}_{\ell}$ or, alternatively, of the decoherence time $T_{2,\ell}$.
 This result is very encouraging, as the experimentalist may only have a crude guess of this value, but it gets automatically updated towards the optimal regime.
 This motivates an extension to time-correlated dephasing such as the OU noise.